silverton-io/buz/site/docs/sinks/materialize.md

 This sink is especially useful when wanting to try out a streaming database without the overhead of another set of infrastructure.

+Destination tables are ensured on Honeypot startup, so manual creation is not required.

 ## Sample Materialize Sink Configuration